 The Down-fi

 The Down-fi mashes out a sonorous, explosive, and intriguing form of garage-y rock and roll.
-The power trio from Indianapolis, IN harnesses the ethos of the 1970s proto-punk movement, The Down-fi pose in the Grotto in Indianapolis, IN.
-The Down-fi features Rocket from the Tombs stalwart Craig W. Bell. where Craig Willis Bell provided bottom end and song composition for Rocket From the Tombs.
+The power trio from Indianapolis, IN harnesses the ethos of the 1970s proto-punk movement, where Craig Willis Bell provided bottom end and song composition for Rocket From the Tombs.
 The Down-fi is punk before standardization and rock and roll after adolescence.
 This is the story so far.

 To truly understand The Down-fi's place in the American music landscape is to trace the history of one Craig W. Bell, who showcases a lifetime of songwriting in each Down-fi performance and recording.